gfusee/seal-sdk-rs/book/src/concepts-architecture.md

 - HTTP error type
 - HTTP client implementation

-Any type satisfying the relevant traits can be used.
-The default crate exports traits for each layer:
+You can supply any types that implement the required traits:

-- [`SealCache`](../../src/cache.rs) – async cache API with a single
+- [`SealCache`](../../src/cache.rs) defines a simple async cache API.
-  `try_get_with` method.
-- [`SuiClient`](../../src/sui_client.rs) – minimal RPC surface required to fetch
+- [`SuiClient`](../../src/sui_client.rs) outlines the Sui RPC calls the client needs.
-  key-server metadata.
-- [`HttpClient`](../../src/http_client.rs) – simple `POST` wrapper for talking to
-  Seal key servers.
+- [`HttpClient`](../../src/http_client.rs) asks for a single `post` method to talk to Seal key servers.

-Because the generic signature never mentions concrete types, projects can swap out parts as needed (e.g. use a mock HTTP client in tests or a custom cache with size limits).
+Because the generics stay abstract, you can swap components without editing the rest of the crate—use a mock HTTP client in tests, replace the cache with a shared service, or point to a different Sui SDK version.

 ## Specializations

-The crate provides several type aliases in `src/native_sui_sdk/client` that wire commonly-used components together:
+`src/native_sui_sdk/client` offers ready-to-use type aliases:

-- **`SealClient`** – the default specialization using `sui_sdk::SuiClient`, `reqwest::Client`, and the `NoCache` cache.
-Enabled by default via the `client` and `native-sui-sdk` feature flags.
+- **`SealClient`** uses `sui_sdk::SuiClient`, `reqwest::Client`, and the `NoCache`
+  adapters.
+The `client` and `native-sui-sdk` features enable it by default.
+- **`SealClientLeakingCache`** adds `Arc<Mutex<HashMap<...>>>` caches.
+These
-- **`SealClientLeakingCache`** – same as `SealClient` but with in-memory `HashMap` caches wrapped in `Arc<Mutex<_>>`.
-The caches never evict, so use it only for short-lived tooling.
+  caches never evict, so use them only for short-lived tools.
-- **`SealClientMokaCache`** – feature-gated behind `moka-client`.
-Uses `moka::future::Cache` for both caches, giving you configurable eviction logic for long-running services.
+- **`SealClientMokaCache`** (behind the `moka-client` feature) relies on `moka::future::Cache`, giving you configurable eviction for long-lived services.

-When customizing, you can also supply your own type alias, choosing whichever Sui client, HTTP client, and caches make sense for your environment.
+If you need something else, create your own alias that wires the right HTTP client, Sui client, and caches into `BaseSealClient`.

 ## Caching strategies

-Caching is optional.
-The two cache traits exist to avoid repeated RPC lookups and key fetches:
+Caching is optional but useful.
+The client can cache two kinds of data:

-- The *key-server info cache* stores object metadata fetched via Sui RPC.
+- key-server metadata fetched from Sui
-- The *derived-keys cache* stores the results of key reconstruction from the Seal key servers.
+- derived keys fetched from the Seal servers

-`NoCache` is the simplest adapter and simply forwards every miss.
-The `HashMap` and `moka` adapters show how to layer in memory-backed caches when you want to cache results within a process.
-You can plug in any other cache (redis, memcache client, etc.) by implementing `SealCache`.
+`NoCache` skips caching.
+The `HashMap` and `moka` adapters show how to keep results in memory.
+To integrate a different cache (Redis, a database, etc.), implement `SealCache`.

 ## Session keys (JWT analogy)

 `SessionKey` lives in `src/session_key.rs`.
-Instead of forcing a wallet to sign authentication payloads for every decryption request, the SDK lets you mint a short-lived key that behaves like a JWT token:
+Instead of signing every decrypt request with a wallet, you sign once to mint a short-lived key.
+Think of it like a JWT:

-1. The wallet signs a capability once (using any `Signer` implementation).
+1. A signer that implements `Signer` creates the session key.
-2. During the TTL window, decrypt calls present the session key to the key servers, avoiding repeated signatures.
+2. During the TTL window, decrypt calls use that key without asking the wallet again.

-Treat the session key like a bearer token: store it securely and drop it when it expires or when you no longer need to issue decrypt calls.
+Handle the session key like a bearer token: keep it safe in memory and drop it when you no longer need it.

 ## Recovery keys and operational security

-Every encrypt helper returns a tuple `(EncryptedObject, [u8; 32])`.
-The second value is an emergency recovery key that allows decryption even if key servers go offline.
-Keep these keys somewhere safe if you want a break-glass option; drop or wipe them immediately if you do *not* want any backdoor that bypasses key server quorum.
+Every encrypt helper returns `(EncryptedObject, [u8; 32])`.
+The second value is an emergency recovery key.
+Store it if you want a break-glass option when key servers go offline.
+Drop it if you never want a single authority to decrypt all payloads without the key-server quorum.

 ## Supported Sui SDKs and bridging types

-Two Sui SDK ecosystems exist today:
+Today you can choose between two Sui SDK families:

-- The monorepo at `MystenLabs/sui`, which ships the mature, feature-rich client but pulls in a large dependency graph and build toolchain.
+- `MystenLabs/sui` is mature but heavy.
+It pulls in a large dependency graph and build toolchain.
-- The lighter `MystenLabs/sui-rust-sdk`, currently experimental but designed to be leaner.
+- `MystenLabs/sui-rust-sdk` is lightweight but still experimental.

-`seal-sdk-rs` anticipates both worlds.
-Bridging types in `src/generic_types.rs` (`ObjectID`, `SuiAddress`) and the `BCSSerializableProgrammableTransaction` trait allow either SDK’s types to pass through the same API surface.
-Conversions exist both ways and everything stays `serde`-friendly.
+`seal-sdk-rs` already bridges both worlds. `src/generic_types.rs` defines `ObjectID` and `SuiAddress`, and the `BCSSerializableProgrammableTransaction` trait hides differences between the SDKs.
+Conversions run in both directions and all types support `serde`.

-Today’s built-in specializations (`SealClient`, `SealClientLeakingCache`, and `SealClientMokaCache`) target the `MystenLabs/sui` SDK and speak JSON-RPC. gRPC support is planned as the upstream JSON-RPC endpoints move deeper into their deprecation cycle.
-Once the lightweight SDK stabilizes, new specializations can slot in without architectural changes.
+The built-in specializations (`SealClient`, `SealClientLeakingCache`, `SealClientMokaCache`) currently target `MystenLabs/sui` and use JSON-RPC. gRPC support is on the roadmap because the JSON-RPC endpoints have started their phase-out.
+When the lightweight SDK stabilizes, new specializations can land without changing the overall design.

 ## Feature flags overview

-`Cargo.toml` defines the following public flags:
+`Cargo.toml` exposes several public features:

 - `default` = `client`, `native-tls`, `native-sui-sdk`
-- `client` – enables `reqwest` + `http` abstractions, required for `SealClient`.
+- `client` enables the HTTP layer (`reqwest` + `http`).
-- `native-tls` – configures `reqwest` to use native TLS.
-Switch to `rustls` by disabling defaults and enabling the relevant `reqwest` feature manually.
+- `native-tls` switches `reqwest` to native TLS.
+Disable it if you want to opt into `rustls` manually.
-- `native-sui-sdk` – pulls in `sui_sdk`, `sui_types`, `sui_keys`, and
+- `native-sui-sdk` pulls in `sui_sdk`, `sui_types`, `sui_keys`, and
-  `shared_crypto`, plus Sui-specific adapters.
+  `shared_crypto`, plus the Sui-specific adapters.
-- `moka-client` – adds the `moka` cache specialization (`SealClientMokaCache`).
+- `moka-client` adds the `moka` cache specialization.

-Disable defaults if you want to bring entirely custom implementations; re-enable only the pieces you need.
+Disable the defaults if you want to bring your own implementations and re-enable only the pieces you need.